nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 distance/displacement work in just the same way as before when the number of connections is prescribed.

-..
-TODO: Remove this section?

-.. _sec:conn_composite:

-..
-Connecting composite layers
-.. ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..
-Connections between layers with composite elements are based on the
-.. following principles:

-.. -  All nodes within a composite element have the same coordinates, the
-..    coordinates of the element.

-.. -  All nodes within a composite element are treated equally.
-If, e.g.,
-..    an element of the pool layer contains three nodes and connection
-..    probability is 1, then connections with all three nodes will be
-..    created.
-For probabilistic connection schemes, each of the three
-..    nodes will be considered individually.

-.. -  If only nodes of a given model within each element shall be
-..    considered as sources or targets then this can be achieved by adding
-..    a ``'sources'`` or ``'targets'`` entry to the connection dictionary,
-..    which specifies the model to connect.

-..
-This is exemplified by the following code, which connects pyramidal
-.. cells (``pyr``) to interneurons (``in``) with a circular mask and
-.. uniform probability and interneurons to pyramidal cells with a
-.. rectangular mask unit probability.

-.. .. literalinclude:: ../topology/user_manual_scripts/connections.py
-..     :start-after: #{ conn7 #}
-..     :end-before: #{ end #}

 .. _sec:conn_synapse:

 Synapse models and properties